-What route and level of difficulty should I choose?
+What route and difficulty should I choose?

 As you are staying in the Krkonoše National Park and the source of the Elbe River is situated in the 1st protection zone of the national park, the closest point to reach by car is Horní Mísečky, where you may park your vehicle in the central parking lot.
 You may continue towards the Elbe River source either on foot (7.5 km) or use the bus shuttle service.

 In the final part of the trip, you will have to walk or ride a mountain bike.
 The Elbe River source is located 3.5 km from Vrbatova Hut and from there it is accessible by a convenient route both on foot and mountain bike.

 - taking a ropeway from Špindlerův Mlýn to Medvědín (altitude of 1,234 m above sea level) – you may find information on the operating hours and prices here.
 You have two options how to continue from the top of Medvědín: Go down along the yellow route towards Horní Mísečky to Jilemnická Hut (approx. 1,200 m) and take a bus to Zlaté návrší towards Vrbatova Hut.
 From the bus terminal station, continue 3.5 km along the yellow route to the Elbe River source.
 If you plan to return from the Elbe River source back to Špindlerův Mlýn via Labský důl (10.5 km to the center of Špindlerův Mlýn along the blue route), we recommend that you choose the red route when going to the Elbe River source not to miss the unique view of Pančavský Waterfall and beautiful outlooks available along this route.

 This hike also offers views of three large waterfalls – Pudlavský, Labský, and Pančavský, which is the biggest one in the Czech Republic with its height of 148 meters.